opentelekomcloud/sphinx-opensearch/README.md

-# Python-Sphinxsearch
+# Sphinx-Opensearch

-The project python-sphinxsearch is used to index Sphinx-based documentations into Opensearch or Elasticsearch environments.
+The project sphinx-opensearch is used to index Sphinx-based documentations into Opensearch or Elasticsearch environments.
 The current application is in alpha state and will be maintained continuosly until a first productive version will be released.

 ## Installation

-The following instructions describe several ways to install python-sphinxsearch.
+The following instructions describe several ways to install sphinx-opensearch.

 ### Installation via PyPi repository

 ```
-pip install python-sphinxsearch
+pip install sphinx-opensearch
 ```

 ### Installation from Sources

 ```
-git clone git@github.com:opentelekomcloud/python-sphinxsearch.git
+git clone git@github.com:opentelekomcloud/sphinx-opensearch.git
-cd ./python-sphinxsearch
+cd ./sphinx-opensearch
 python setup.py install
 ```